Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No current data available.

 Credentials/Documentation

-The applicant must furnish all documentation required by the program solicitation, along with the application for an award, including; a detailed budget, a budget narrative, and a program narrative describing how funds would be utilized.
+The applicant must furnish, along with the application for an award, a detailed budget, a budget narrative, and a program narrative describing how funds would be utilized.
 Applicants must also furnish a NICS Record Improvement Plan as part of the application which reflects (a) the formation of a NICS Record Improvement Task Force, an assessment of the quality and availability of qualifying NICS records in the State, obstacles preventing full and complete transmission to the NICS of the available records, and strategies planned to address such challenges and achieve completeness goals.
-Regarding the question below relating to the applicability of 2 CFR 200, Subpart E ?
-Cost Principles: The cost principles are generally applicable, except with respect to for-profit entities or to organizations listed at Appendix VIII to 2 CFR Part 200.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+This program is excluded from coverage under OMB Circular No. A-87.

 Aplication and Award Process